 Alternative Ways to Create Multiple Streams of Income in Your 20s

-If you’re one of the lucky ones that have some extra cash on hand, you could consider to build multiple passive income streams through real estate, other online businesses, or investments.
+If you’re one of the lucky ones who have some extra cash on hand, you could consider building multiple passive income streams through real estate, other online businesses, or investments.

 There are likely hundreds of multiple income stream ideas out there, so to be successful, you will likely need to focus on just very few to make it.

 For many, it’s hard even to begin thinking about real estate or any type of big investment goals considering our economy.